Mayor and City Council

 Anthony and his family live “on the hilltop” near Bicentennial Park.

 Paul has lived in Riverdale – off and on – for about forty years and now lives on Circle Drive just down the street from the house he grew up in while his father was an instrumental music instructor with the Pleasant Valley School District.
-Paul currently works as a Technology Architect at John Deere.
+Paul recently retired from John Deere where he worked as an information architect.

-This is Paul’s first year on the Riverdale City Council.
+Paul has served on the Riverdale City Council since 2018.
 He focuses on fire and public safety issues brought before the Council for consideration.